Put/Call Ratio Dataset

 fb = FinBrainClient(api_key="YOUR_API_KEY")

-def get_contrarian_signal(market, ticker): """Generate contrarian signal from put/call ratio""" data = fb.options.put_call(market, ticker)
+def get_contrarian_signal(symbol): """Generate contrarian signal from put/call ratio""" df = fb.options.put_call(symbol, as_dataframe=True)

-if not data.get("putCallData"): return None
+if df.empty: return None

-# Calculate 20-day average for context ratios = [d["ratio"] for d in data["putCallData"][:20]] avg_ratio = sum(ratios) / len(ratios) std_dev = (sum((r - avg_ratio) ** 2 for r in ratios) / len(ratios)) ** 0.5
+# Calculate 20-day average for context ratios = df["ratio"].head(20) avg_ratio = ratios.mean() std_dev = ratios.std()

 # Z-score z_score = (ratio - avg_ratio) / std_dev if std_dev > 0 else 0